 The stadium tour includes the dressing room, the tunnel with the "This is Anfield" sign, the dugouts, the press room.
 The museum has Bill Shankly's office recreated, the trophies, the history.
 But what gets you is the stadium itself—the Kop end, the seats, the scale.

 Summer is off-season, so tours are smaller.
 I walked through the tunnel and touched the sign.
 The guide said every player touches it for luck.
 I felt something.
 Maybe it was the history.
-Maybe it was just good theater.
+Maybe it was just good theatre.

 Getting There